 As all projects are different, factory supplied pipe lengths may need to be altered in the field to comply with site requirements.
-Prinsco pipe, whether it be GOLDFLO, GOLDFLO WT, or ECOFLO 100, can easily be cut to the desired length using a hand saw, reciprocating saw, or equivalent tool.
+Prinsco HDPE and HP pipe can easily be cut to the desired length using a hand saw, reciprocating saw, or equivalent tool.
 The cuts should always be made in a corrugation valley.
-To join field cut sections of pipe, Prinsco offers Split Couplers in 4"-36" for soil-tight connections, and GOLDLOK couplers in 12"- 60" for watertight applications.
+To join field cut sections of HDPE & HP pipe, Prinsco offers Split Couplers in 4"-36" for soil-tight connections, and GOLDLOK[®] couplers in 12"- 60" for watertight applications.